Who Was Emmett Till?

 By the time the 1955 trial for Till's killing began, his murder had become a source of outrage and indignation throughout the country.

 The trial against Till's killers began on September 19, 1955.
-Because blacks and women were barred from serving jury duty, Bryant and Milam were tried before an all-white, all-male jury.
+Because Black people and women were barred from serving jury duty, Bryant and Milam were tried before an all-white, all-male jury.

 In an act of extraordinary bravery, Moses Wright took the stand and identified Bryant and Milam as Till's kidnappers and killers.
-At the time, it was almost unheard of for blacks to openly accuse whites in court.
+At the time, it was almost unheard of for Black people to openly accuse white people in court.
 By doing so, Wright put his own life in grave danger.

 Despite the overwhelming evidence of the defendants' guilt and widespread pleas for justice from outside Mississippi, on September 23, the panel of white male jurors acquitted Bryant and Milam of all charges.
 Their deliberations lasted a mere 67 minutes.